West African College of Surgeons

 The West African College of Surgeons is a professional organization that promotes education, training, examinations and research in surgery in Africa.
 The college is the first organization to organize surgical subspecialty training in the region.
-It awards diploma of fellowship in surgery and is one of out of two bodies that accredits institutions to train surgical residents in member countries.
+It awards diploma of fellowship in surgery and is one of two bodies that accredits institutions to train surgical residents in member countries.

 History

 The Association of Surgeons of West Africa (ASWA) was established so that West African surgeons could discuss the unique challenges that they faced and foster cooperation among the region's first crop of foreign trained surgeons.
 It started with 15 representatives across the field of general surgery, anaesthesia, otorhinolaryngology, obstetrics and gynecology.
 The first council meeting took place at the University of Ibadan on 3 December 1960.
 The university hosted the college's first conference the next year.